Skorpion7777/py_challenges/01_challenge/00-readme/0-readme.txt

 Your Task:
 - Calculate the current density: current density= current/cell_area
-- Plot the IV curves for each mixture as shown in the example picture: y_axis: potential, x_axis: Current density
+- Plot the IV curves for each mixture as shown in the example picture: y_axis: potential, x_axis: Current density -> plot the I/V curves of 50-50 CO2-CO in a separate plot then the 11 I/V curves of 80-20 CO2-CO (so you should have 2 plots, one for 50-50 and the second for 80-20)
 - Determine the Open Circuit Voltage (OCV): this is the potential, where the current is 0 (where the IV curve intersects with the y-axis )
 - Determine the Area Specific Resistance (ARS): Calculate the slopes at 100mA
 - determine the current density at 1.4 V